Last Updated: June 3, 2026

 Pessimistic Duration = 10 days

-The last thing to do is move the custom fields to the Global.MPT file so you can use them with any project.
-Once you have done that, you can remove the Run PERT Macro from the toolbar; you will not need it anymore.
+The last thing to do is move the custom fields to the Global.MPT file so you can use them with any project you have open.
+Once you have done that, you can remove the Run PERT Macro from the toolbar; you will no longer need it.
 You can also delete that macro from the Global.MPT file.

 Save the project.